Notices during an SDA residency

 Can I give the resident a Notice to vacate as well?

 Yes.
 The Notice to vacate must be for the same reason as the Notice of temporary relocation.
 You must give the resident the Notice to vacate at least 24 hours after the Notice of temporary relocation.
-For more information, view Notices to end an SDA residency.
+Find more information about notices to end an SDA residency.

 Can I change my mind?

 Yes.
-You can cancel a notice to vacate or a notice of temporary relocation before the resident moves out by giving them this notice.
+You can cancel a notice to vacate or a notice of temporary relocation before the resident moves out by giving them a notice of withdrawal.

 Download: